shreyagupta30/shreyagupta30/README.md

 ### Hi there 👋

 I am Shreya Gupta.
 Thanks for dropping by!
-I am incoming outreachy intern @fedora for winter cohort 2020.
+I am incoming outreachy intern @Fedora for winter cohort 2020.
 I love programming and Python is my go to langauge.

 Here are some ideas to get you started: